JohnEmmanuelPacres/Hexadecimal_Verilog-HDL-FinalProject/README.md

 ### Workflow 1: Visual Simulation via Digital GUI

-Use this workflow to test the logic visually with interactive switches.
+Use this workflow to test the logic visually with interactive switches directly within the Digital environment.

-1. Ensure **Icarus Verilog (v11)** is installed and added to your system PATH.
+1. Ensure **Icarus Verilog (v11)** is installed and added to your system PATH (required for simulating external Verilog modules).
-2. Open `main_simulation.dig` using the Digital tool.
+2. Launch the **Digital** application (`Digital.exe` or `Digital.jar`).
+3. In Digital, go to **File > Open**, navigate to your repository folder, and select `main_simulation.dig`.
-3. Click the green **Play (►)** button in the top toolbar.
+4. Click the green **Play (►)** button in the top toolbar to start the simulation.
+5. Use the mouse to interactively click and toggle the 4-bit `bin_in` switch components.
-4. Toggle the 4-bit `bin_in` switch component to observe and verify the dual 7-segment outputs from `00` through `FF`.
+6. Observe and verify the dual 7-segment outputs correspond to the hexadecimal values from `00` through `FF`.
+7. Once finished, click the red **Stop (■)** button in the top toolbar.

 ### Workflow 2: Waveform Generation via CLI (Deliverable 3)